 Graduates of the program include Associate Deans, Program Chairs, Evaluation of Teaching and Curriculum Leaders, Teaching Award Winners and Nominees, Tenured Instructors, and Professors of Teaching from multi-disciplinary settings.

 - The UBC SoEL Program is designed for academic leaders with educational leadership roles and responsibilities within and across UBC’s diverse disciplinary settings (e.g., undergraduate and/or graduate degree program leadership, curriculum renewal, pedagogical leadership, program–level teaching and learning initiatives).
 May include: Program Directors, Associate Deans, Curriculum and Pedagogical Leaders, Teaching Award Winners, Tenured faculty members/Professors of Teaching, Senior Administrators and P&T Committee Personnel.

-- To apply for the 2017 UBC SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
+- To apply for the 2018 UBC SoEL Program Cohort, first contact the Dean of your Faculty to express your interest to apply/be nominated.
 Some Faculties have internal application procedures – please check with your Dean’s Office.

-Please contact Professor Harry Hubball for enquiries about the 2017 UBC Faculty SoEL Program Cohort.
+Please contact Professor Harry Hubball for enquiries about the 2018 UBC Faculty SoEL Program Cohort.

 - Begin to construct an Educational Leadership Dossier (e.g., 1-page for the following: introductory statement; philosophy statement; statement of impact; methodology employed to assess effectiveness and goals for further development).